barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 of using unsafe constructs (such as pointers) much more cumbersome than using safe language constructs (such as references) and that makes it very tempting to cross the border prematurely and write broken code.
-Let's take a look how all of this applies to our in place mapping problem.
+Let's take a look how all of this applies to our in place transformation problem.

 # The Transformative Unsafe Journey

 # Further Reading